ericsonga/APCSAReview/_sources/Unit9-Inheritance/topic-9-7-Object.rst

    }

    /*
-    * Write the SavingsAccount class which inherits from Account,
+    * Write the SavingsAccount class which inherits from Account.
+Add an
-    * adds an interest rate instance variable.
-Write a constructor and a
+    * interest rate instance variable and write a constructor and a toString
-    * toString method.
+    * method.
     */
    class SavingsAccount
    {